 Well, maybe not the first… how about the second?

-To be honest, there are so much more factors you need to take into account if you want to be placed in the first ten results of the first page.
+To be honest, there are so many more factors you need to take into account if you want to be placed in the first ten results of the first page.
 For a blogger-in-training like yourself, these tools represent a good start.

 In the end, we want to thank you so much for sticking around until the very end of the text.
-We hope we encouraged you to dream big and start thinking about making a name of your blog and yourself.
+We hope we encouraged you to dream big and start thinking about making the name of your blog and yourself.

 Did any of these tools sound familiar to you?
 What tools or plugins do you use?
 Share with us your thoughts in the comment section down below.